 Sustainability and Transformation Plan

-The NHS Five Year Forward view set out a national requirement for all local health and care systems to be integrated by 2020 in 2015.
 In December 2015 it was announced that local areas would need to deliver this vision through sub-regional Sustainability and Transformation Plans (STPs).
 The NHS North West London Collaboration of Clinical Commissioning Groups (CCGs) decided to form a sub-regional plan for eight CCGS and corresponding local authorities: Brent, Ealing, Hammersmith and Fulham, Harrow, Hillingdon, Hounslow, Kensington and Chelsea, and Westminster.
+We are committed to engaging with local people through a range of methods including public ‘town hall’ style meetings, online engagement, public outreach and staff engagement.
+Find out more here

 In NW London there is currently significant pressure on the whole system.
 Both the NHS and local government need to find ways of providing care for an ageing population and managing increasing demand with fewer resources.
 Over the next five years, the growth in volume and complexity of activity will outstrip funding increases.